Official Website of the English-language Journal of Asian Poetry Forms

 Greetings, and welcome to the official website of what is currently the world’s only journal dedicated to publishing and critiquing a mélange of Asian poetic forms.

-The nineteenth and latest issue of Eastern Structures was published in late August of 2021, and features the ghazals of Denver Butson, Mace Hosseini, Shelli Jankowski-Smith, Norma Jenckes and David Raphael Israel; the sijo of Gareth Writer-Davies and Daniel Elias Galicia; the tanka of Kiersta Recktenwald; the haiku of Joshua St. Claire, Priscila Lignori, Danielle Woerner, Steve Denehan, Jim Wilson, Pat Geyer, Marla Carew and several others; and a lengthy choka by editor R. W. Watkins.
+The nineteenth issue of Eastern Structures was published in late August of 2021, and features the ghazals of Denver Butson, Mace Hosseini, Shelli Jankowski-Smith, Norma Jenckes and David Raphael Israel; the sijo of Gareth Writer-Davies and Daniel Elias Galicia; the tanka of Kiersta Recktenwald; the haiku of Joshua St. Claire, Priscila Lignori, Danielle Woerner, Steve Denehan, Jim Wilson, Pat Geyer, Marla Carew and several others; and a lengthy choka by editor R. W. Watkins.

 The eighteenth issue of Eastern Structures was published in early June of 2021.
 Issue 18 features the ghazals of David Raphael Israel, Alison Stone, Liùsaidh (L J McDowall) and Eric Torgersen; the sijo of Michael Wilson and Rose Menyon Heflin; the haiku and senryu of David Shields, Priscilla Lignori, Marla Carew, Danielle Woerner, Steve Denehan, Foster Hurley and several others; the haibun of Muhammad Sallahudin Bin Abdul Rahim and David Raphael Israel; and an assessment of the late Raymond Roseliep’s haiku and the changing times in which he published by Jim Wilson.